 Screenshot from CFI’s M&A Financial Modeling Course.

-#4 Combination and Adjustments
+#4 Business Combination and Pro Forma Adjustments

 Key assumptions include: